Quantennetzgraphique/Ila-Island-map/README.md

 Ila Island is proud of its railways, land survey and land development of Japanese level, its roads of British level, its buses, nature conservation and hiking facilities of Swiss level, its waterway transport of German level, its biking facilities of Dutch level, and its city development of Hong Kong level.

 The content of this repository is licensed under a Creative Commons Attribution-NonCommercial 4.0 (CC BY-NC 4.0) International License.
 However, the two files Verordnung_geografischen_Namen_20080521.pdf and Verordnung_Fahrplan_20091104.pdf were downloaded directly from the official law website of Swiss Confederation https://www.fedlex.admin.ch/ and are licensed under a Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 (CC BY-NC-ND 4.0) International License.
 This is not an official publication of these two directives, and only the publication by the Federal Chancellery is authoritative.
+Please refer to https://www.fedlex.admin.ch/en/legal-information for more information.